Sigurd Olson Environmental Institute

 The Sigurd Olson Environmental Institute is an outreach arm of Northland College in Ashland, Wisconsin.
-A 1971 environmental conference at Northland with Sigurd Olson as a speaker was the origin of the institute.
-Robert Matteson was the founder of the Institute.
+The institute originated in 1971 at an environmental conference at Northland that hosted Sigurd Olson as a speaker.
+Robert Matteson was the founder of the institute.
 The Institute opened in Spring, 1972.

-Loonwatch
+LoonWatch

 LoonWatch, a program of the Sigurd Olson Environmental Institute, protects common loons and their aquatic habitats through education, monitoring, and research.
 Though their primary focus is Wisconsin, their education and research activities extend to Upper Great Lakes region, such as Michigan and Minnesota.
 The Watch also lends support to North American conservation efforts by working with loon conservation organizations across the United States and Canada.
 LoonWatch, it's Advisory Council, and volunteers are all working toward common goals of loon conservation and protection.

 Sigurd F. Olson Nature Writing Award

 In 1974, inspirational conservationist and writer Sigurd F. Olson won the John Burroughs Medal for his book, Wilderness Days.

-Since 1992, and in the spirit of celebrating Sigurd’s literary legacy, the Sigurd Olson Environmental Institute (SOEI) at Northland College has recognized remarkable environmental adult literature that attempts to capture the spirit of the human relationship with the natural world, and promotes the values that preserve or restore the land for future generations.
+Since 1992, and in the spirit of celebrating Sigurd's literary legacy, the Sigurd Olson Environmental Institute (SOEI) at Northland College has recognized remarkable environmental adult literature that attempts to capture the spirit of the human relationship with the natural world, and promotes the values that preserve or restore the land for future generations.

 Since 2004, the SOEI has recognized a children's book of literacy nature writing—nonfiction or fiction—that captures the spirit of the human relationship with nature, and promotes the awareness, preservation, appreciation, or restoration of the natural world for future generations.